Now we have an enzyme called serrapeptase being tried for straightening a bent penis caused by Peyronies Disease.

 That means it doesn't dissolve until it reaches your intestines.
 The benefit of this is: you can take it whenever you want (even with food) and you will get much more value out of each tablet.
 More than twice as much effectiveness for your money.

-If you are seeking temporary pain relief from the Peyronies Disease erectile pain, serrapeptase may be worth a shot.
+If you are seeking temporary pain relief from erectile pain caused by Peyronies disease, serrapeptase may be worth a shot.
 Especially when it doesn't have the side effect possibilities of common pain relievers.
 Always consult with your physician first.

 straighten a bent penis.